sparseinference/gymsolutions/README.md

-# gymsolutions
+# OpenAI Gym Solutions

-Some solutions to OpenAI Gym environments
+Some solutions to various OpenAI environments.
+Some were originally published as gists, but have now been included here.